ClaRaBo/GalaxyTidyData/README.md

 ### Overwiew of tidy-up steps

+A detailed version is found in the Codebook.md

+Overview:

 1. The dataset contains train and test data as well as info about the subject and activity.
-First the data is connected with the subject and activity into column-wise.
+First the data is read and  connected column-wise with the subject and activity.
 After this the train and test data is connected row-wise.

-2. Then it extracts only the measurements on the mean and standard deviation for each measurement.
+2. Then I extract only the measurements of the mean and standard deviation for each measurement.
+Subject and activity will stay, too.

-3. Descriptive activity names to name the activities in the data set are given.
+3. Descriptive activity names like Walking are given to name the activities in the data, that are still numbers [1..6].

 4. The dataset columns get appropriate labels with descriptive variable names.
+For detailed info look at the column-names in the CodeBook.

-5. From the data set in step 4, a second, independent tidy data set with the average of each variable for each activity and each subject is created an written to a file.
+5. From the data set created in step 4, a second, independent tidy data set with the average of each variable for each activity and each subject is summarized an written to a file.

 ### CodeBook